SRombauts/UEPlasticPlugin/README.md

 - Merge conflict from cherry-pick or from range-merge cannot be solved by the plugin: use the Plastic SCM GUI

 #### Known issues:
-- #15 Initializing a new workspace leave all files with the "Added" icon
-- #16 the Editor does not refresh status of assets in subdirectories at startup, so "Mark for add" is wrongly displayed in context menu for those subdirectories
 - Error messages with accents are not correcly handled/displayed (for instance connection error in French)
 - the Editor does not show deleted files: no way to check them in
 - the Editor does not show missing files: no way to revert/restore them